Melissa Fiorentino

-It could be said that Fiorentino is a rising star in women's boxing.
-Her only defeat to date has been in a world championship bout, and she has been active as a professional since 2001.
+A world champion in women's boxing. she has two defeats, one in a world championship bout, and she has been active as a professional since 2001.

 She made her professional debut on November 16, 2001, knocking out Vanessa Pine in the first round in front of a hometown crowd.
 Fiorentino next beat Ragan Pudwill by knockout in round two on April 4, 2002.